 The highest and lowest critical temperature depend very much on:

 Another way in which poultry can regulate their body temperature is chemical heat regulation.
-When the ambient temperature is not within the thermo neutral zone the birds can:
+When the ambient temperature is not within the thermoneutral zone the birds can:

 Measuring the temperature is the most common way of assessing the climate in a house.
 Such a measurement can give a lot of useful information and is not expensive or hard to do.
 There are several ways of measuring the temperature:

-The Recommended house temperatures for poultry are given in the following table.
+The recommended house temperatures for poultry are given in the following table.

 Table 1.
-Recommended temperatures for broilers and rearing
+Recommended temperatures for broilers

-|1st week decrease||30oC|
+|1st week decrease||30°C|

-|2nd week decrease||26oC|
+|2nd week decrease||26°C|

-|3rd week decrease||22oC|
+|3rd week decrease||22°C|

-|4th week decrease||20oC|
+|4th week decrease||20°C|

 The following concepts are used to measure the humidity of air in poultry houses:

-Example of relative humidity % If air with a temperature of 10oC contains 5.7 g of moisture the relative humidity is 5.7/9.5 x 100 = 60%.
-(See the table 3 on absolute moisture content in g/m3 of air for the moisture content in air with a temperature of 10oC) If the same air is heated without adding moisture until it has a temperature of 20oC the relative humidity will be 5.7/17.5 x 100 = 33%.
-So we can conclude that heating air results in lower relative humidity.
-Conversely, cooling the air will result in a higher relative humidity e.g. if the same air would be 4oC the relative humidity would be 5.7/6.4 x 100 = 89%.
-Conclusion: the warmer the air, the larger its moisture containing capacity.
+If the air temperature is 10 °C and contains 5.7 g of moisture, the relative humidity is 5.7/9.5 x 100 = 60%.
+(See the table 3 on absolute moisture content in g/m3 of air for the moisture content in air with a temperature of 10°C).
+If the same air is heated without adding moisture until it reaches a temperature of 20°C, the relative humidity will be 5.7/17.5 x 100 = 33%.
+So it can be concluded that heating air results in lower relative humidity.
+Conversely, cooling the air will result in a higher relative humidity e.g. if the same air was 4°C the relative humidity would be 5.7/6.4 x 100 = 89%.
+This demonstrates that the warmer the air, the greater its capacity to contain moisture.

 Table 2.
 Gas Standards for European poultry houses

-|CO2||<2500 ppm = 0.25 vol%|
+|CO2||<2500 ppm = 0.25 VOL%|

-|NH3||<25 ppm = 0,0025 VOL%|
+|NH3||<25 ppm = 0.0025 VOL%|

-(1 volume % = 10.000 ppm)
+(1 volume % = 10,000 ppm)